InsertKoinIO/koin/README.md

 ## What is KOIN?

-A small library for writing dependency injection in a concise and pragmatic way.
-No proxy, no code generation, no introspection.
-Just DSL and functional Kotlin magic!

-`Koin, the Kotlin DI that just works.`
+A pragmatic lightweight dependency injection framework for Kotlin developers.

+Written in pure Kotlin, using functional resolution only: no proxy, no code generation, no reflection.

+`Koin is a DSL, a light container and a pragmatic API`

 ### Official Documentation now on https://insert-koin.io